CNES/EleFits/doc/INSTALL.md

 The project contains a root `CMakeLists.txt`, and each module contains a `CMakeLists.txt`.
 For more information, please refer to the [Elements documentation](https://euclid.roe.ac.uk/projects/codeen-users/wiki/User_Bui_Too).

-Using the library means declaring the dependency to the EL_FitsIO project in the root `CMakeLists.txt`:
+Using the package means declaring the dependency to the EL_FitsIO project in the root `CMakeLists.txt`:

 ```xml
 elements_project(<project_name> <project_version>
     USE EL_FitsIO <EL_FitsIO_version>)
 ```

-and to the `EL_FitsFile` module (for the end-user API) or to the `EL_CfitsioWrapper` module (for the low-level API) in the `CMakeLists.txt` of each module which requires EL_FitsIO:
+and to the EL_FitsFile module (for the end-user API) or to the EL_CfitsioWrapper module (for the low-level API) in the `CMakeLists.txt` of each module which requires EL_FitsIO:

 ```xml